Magnetically Responsive Microprintable Soft Nanocomposites with Tunable Nanoparticle Loading: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 C.M.P. acknowledges partial support from the MIT MechE MathWorks Seed Fund and the MIT-Switzerland Lockheed Martin Seed Fund.
 D.W.Y. and Y.J. acknowledges support from the Swiss ETH domain Strategic Focus Area – Advanced Manufacturing program.
-R.S. and A.C. acknowledge financial support from the National Science Foundation through the Graduate Research Fellowship Program.
+R.M.S. and A.Y.C. acknowledge financial support from the National Science Foundation through the Graduate Research Fellowship Program.
 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. 2141064.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
-The authors thank Dr. Lei Wu for assistance with bistability designs and simulations.
-The authors also thank Tomas Grossmark for assistance with and Caroline Ross for access to their vibrating sample mangetometer.
+The authors thank Dr. Lei Wu for assistance with bistability designs, and Professor Lallit Anand for discussions on modeling approaches.
+The authors also thank Tomas Grossmark and Caroline Ross for assistance with vibrating sample magnetometer measurements.
 This work was performed in part in the MIT.nano Fabrication and Characterization Facilities.